SebastianGraban/CMAP/README.md

 2) prepare a csv file as follows:
 0.027307, 0.027255, ... , 0.025031, 0.024865, 0.141172
-Where there are 47 columns with cp taken at interval of 2 nm within range of 620 nm - 710 nm and the final column as the true chlorophyll-a value
+Where there are 47 columns with cp taken at interval of 2 nm within range of 620 nm - 710 nm and the final column as the true chlorophyll-a value.
+Or use the example input dataset provided in
+`example_input_output/example4/example_4_input.csv`

 3) Issue the following command
-`python run_model_on.py --model Gradients_and_ratios_200-epochs_186-best_epoch_12-features_308/ --dataset dataset.csv --out_dir ./ --lambda1 XXX --lambda2 XXX --lambda3 XXX --true-chl`
+`python run_model_on.py --model ensemble/ --dataset example_input_output/example3/example_3_input.csv --out_dir example_input_output/example3/ --lambda1 668 --lambda2 688 --lambda3 710 --ensemble --true-chl`

+ 4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example4/example_4_output.csv`